rui-uestc/SelComm_Webots/README.md

 # SelComm_Webots

-This repository contains the codes for our paper, which is in submission to RA-L and IROS 2021.
+This repository contains the codes for our paper, which has been accepted by RA-L and IROS 2021.

 This is the implementation based on Webots.
 For Stage_ROS version, please refer to another [repository](https://github.com/George-Chia/SelComm_Stage).